nicklagat/lodgify-automation-challenge/README.md

 # Assumptions:

-I did assumptions that the user will be able to perform project creation, task creation, updating a task and deleting a project
+I did assumptions that the user will be able to perform project creation, task creation, updating a task and deleting a project.

 ## Table of Contents